IshakAtes/wordpress_docker/README.md

 - Data is stored in Docker volumes db_data and wordpress_data.
 Restarting or stopping containers will not remove data.

 **Configuration:**
-- Change environment variables in `.env` to customize database name, user, and passwords.
+- Change environment variables in `.env` to customize database name, user, password, and server port mapping.
-- To run WordPress on another port, change the `8080:80` mapping in `docker-compose.yaml`.

 **Maintenance:**
 - Stop services: `docker compose down`